To further enhance the design of your marketing campaigns, you can add a background image to a Code your own template in Mailchimp's Template Builder.

 Replace or edit the remaining campaign code with your own custom HTML.

-Before you send to your entire list, thoroughly preview and test your template and send a few test emails to yourself.
+Before you send your email campaign, thoroughly preview and test your template and send a few test emails to yourself.
 To see how certain email clients will display your background image, use the Inbox Preview tool.

 Here are a few other tips for working with background images.